-- Quality Metric 5 is expressed as a percentage for each Quarterback based on the following ratio: - Numerator: Number of valid episodes with a relevant follow-up visit as a first visit within the post-trigger window. - Denominator: Number of valid episodes with either a relevant follow-up visit or a relevant ED visit within the post-trigger window.
+- Quality Metric 8 is expressed as a percentage for each Quarterback based on the following ratio: - Numerator: Number of valid episodes with a renal ultrasound included within the episode window for children that are less than two years old. - Denominator: Number of valid episodes for children that are less than two years old.